svanderburg/libiff/README.md

 Creating an application format interface
 ----------------------------------------
-Every function in the `iff.h` header require at least two parameters, which are named `extension` and `extensionLength`.
-So far, we have omitted these extension parameters by specifying a NULL pointer and a 0 length.
+Every function in the `iff.h` header requires at least one parameter named:
+`extensionRegistry`.
+So far, we have omitted these extension parameters by specifying a NULL pointer.

 These function parameters can be used to support application format chunks by specifying an array of form types pointing to a functions which read, write,